ToeFungi/zipster/README.md

-# Zipper
+# Zipster

-Zipper aims to enable developers to easily create password-protected ZIP files.
+Zipster aims to enable developers to easily create password-protected ZIP files.
 This library relies on a combination of other libraries to function correctly as well as built-in Node functionality.

-Although the core behind Zipper is password-protected ZIP files, you can also create passwordless ZIP files and pass in a number of different options to configure how your ZIP files are created.
+Although the core behind Zipster is password-protected ZIP files, you can also create passwordless ZIP files and pass in a number of different options to configure how your ZIP files are created.

 **This project is still in development and is not available on NPM as yet.**